-An artist he was managing, Griffin House, was doing the usual thing of selling CDs for $15.
+A musician named Griffin House was doing the usual thing of selling CDs at his gigs for $15.
 He’d mention it once or twice from the stage, and sell about $300 per night on average.

-Terry asked him to try a completely different approach:
+One day his manager, Terry McBride, asked him to try a completely different approach.
+He said:

 It changes the request from a commerical pitch to an emotional connection.
-It replaces market mindset with social mindset.
 Allowing them to get a CD for no money just reinforces that.

-Terry said that the band did this for a while, and soon they were selling about $1200 per night on average, even including those people who took it for free!
+As soon as Griffin made this change, he started selling about $1200 per night on average, even including those people who took it for free!
 I think the average selling price was about $10.

 But the important part came next: